benjso/team_project-2/team_project_2.md

 4. The performance of the model:
 1) Pipeline approach:
+The final Logistic Regression model achieved the following performance on the test set:
+Log loss: 0.7338
+Accuracy: 0.7451
+Balanced accuracy: 0.4944
+ROC AUC: 0.8573

-2) Deep learning embeddings model:
+3) Deep learning embeddings model:
 Mean Absolut Error: 0.42 within 5% of the mean salary 8.4.
 The predicted value is within 5% range (4.2k) of difference in comparison to the average true value (84k).

-3) Neural Network model:
+4) Neural Network model:

 5. Insights from visualization: